DallanQ/splendor/Manual.md

 Each player makes distinct rows with the acquired development cards by sorting them by color, and staggering them vertically so that their bonuses and prestige point values are visible.

-The bonuses and prestige points granted by each card must be visible to all at all times. (image of a boat sailing in a sea with number 2 written at the left top corner and Emerald at the right top corner)
+The bonuses and prestige points granted by each card must be visible to all at all times. (image of a boat sailing in a sea with number 2 written at the top left corner and an Emerald token at the right top corner)

 *Important: when a development card from the middle of the table is acquired or reserved, it must immediately be replaced by a card of the same level.*